 Although there is no cure for cerebral palsy, there are a number of treatments available that improve quality of life and give sufferers a degree of independence.

 A course of physiotherapy is usually started from the moment a diagnosis is made.
 It is a critical part of managing this debilitating condition, and it includes exercises aimed at strengthening little-used muscles.
-A physiotherapist will also work on certain muscle groups in order to stop them shortening and eventually losing their full movement range.
+A physiotherapist will also work on certain muscle groups in order to stop them from shortening and eventually losing their full movement range.
 Contracture is the shortening of muscles, which can lead to deformities and extreme pain if it is not treated regularly.
 Some children will need to wear specially designed leg and arm braces to stretch muscles and maintain a healthy posture.

-One of the key goals during any treatment plan for cerebral palsy is to maximise the quality of life for the child.
+One of the key goals during any treatment plan for cerebral palsy is to maximize the quality of life for the child.
 One way to do this is to take steps to ensure that the sufferer can lead as independent a life as their cerebral palsy allows.
 Occupational therapists teach children coping mechanisms that can be relied upon during day-to-day life.
 Occupational therapy also includes home visits, in order that living environments and family life can be modified according to the needs of the sufferer.

 If previous treatments have failed, and scans have shown damage to the brain’s white matter, a selective dorsal rhizotomy may be recommended.
 This step is only taken when medication and physiotherapy have failed to relieve the symptoms of muscle stiffness.
 It involves the cutting of nerves in the spine, which can often deliver instant relief to stiffness in the legs.
-A comprehensive programme of physiotherapy is needed after this operation, however, as children will need to ‘relearn’ how to use their legs again.
+A comprehensive program of physiotherapy is needed after this operation, however, as children will need to ‘relearn’ how to use their legs again.

 A leading children’s hospital may recommend a child has single event multilevel surgery (SEMLS), which involves a single surgical event that addresses several bone and muscle issues at the same time.
-Although a specialist team of orthopaedic surgeons is required to carry out this complex surgery, it means the patient only has one period of rehabilitation and recuperation, rather than several.
+Although a specialist team of orthopedic surgeons is required to carry out this complex surgery, it means the patient only has one period of rehabilitation and recuperation, rather than several.
 The procedures carried out during such an operation involve the lengthening of key muscles and tendons in order to increase the mobility of the patient.

 Cerebral palsy in babies can be difficult to spot during the first few months after childbirth.
-If you notice muscle stiffness, rapid, uncontrolled muscle movements or floppiness in your child’s limbs, you should contact a doctor immediately.
+If you notice muscle stiffness, rapid, uncontrolled muscle movements, or floppiness in your child’s limbs, you should contact a doctor immediately.
 A quick diagnosis and the immediate start of treatment can greatly reduce the effects of this debilitating condition.